4CLAY/ladder/README.md

 ## Conclusion

-The Labber project provides a robust framework for automating the deployment and management of cloud infrastructure.
+The ladder project provides a robust framework for automating the deployment and management of cloud infrastructure.
 By leveraging Terraform, users can efficiently manage their resources while ensuring security and performance.

 For further information, please refer to the [Terraform documentation](https://www.terraform.io/docs/index.html) and the Azure documentation for specific services used in this project.